GermainMorilhat/ML-Project/README.md

 <h3> b) Evaluation of the results </h3>

   In order to evaluate the accuracy of our result, and compare the different methods we implement a N-cross-validation function.
 Thus, we will be able to have, for a dataset, N different repartition of the training and test sets, which will allow us to have a representative information of the performance of a method.

 <h3> c) Method used </h3>

+  For the evaluation of our model, we have chosen the Cross validation, SVM, neural network and logistic regression to know the performance of our model.
+We decided to use the model provided by the "scikit learn" library because it is simple to use and efficient for these data.

+  Figure : d

+<h4> 1) Logistic regression </h3>

+   Logisitic regression allows to make a classification with an optimization of the "delta" parameter.

+   Figure : E

+<h4> 2) Neural network </h3>

+ We have a neural network composed of 2 layers.
+One with 5 neurons and the other with 2 neurons.

+  Figure : F

 <h2> III - Results </h2>

-After computing the cross validation score of each classification model, we notice that the method with the best score is "SVM with RBF kernel".
-We notice that Decision Trees and Random Forest also have an high score.
-SVM with polynomial degre 2 is the least accurate method.